oemof/tespy/docs/analyses/exergy.rst

 Conclusion
 ----------
-An additional example is available in the API documentation of the :py:class:`tespy.tools.analyses.exergy_analysis.ExergyAnalysis` class.
+An additional example is available in the API documentation of the :py:class:`tespy.tools.analyses.ExergyAnalysis` class.
 Full testing of exergy analysis at temperature levels below the ambient temperature will be implemented soon.
 Regarding the implementation of chemical exergy as well as exergo-economical methods, further work is required.
 If you are interested in contributing, please file an issue at our GitHub page.